Grassmann.jl

 pkg> add Grassmann#master

 which is not recommended if you want to use a stable release.
 When the master branch is used it is possible that some of the dependencies also require a development branch before the release.
-This may include (but is not limited to) the following packages:
+This may include, but not limited to:

 This requires a merged version of ComputedFieldTypes at https://github.com/vtjnash/ComputedFieldTypes.jl